auriq/essentia_docs/index.rst

   the data we needed.
 * Clean the data to enable analytics.

-Essentia can be used to simplify many common problems encountered by data engineers and scientists.
-The documentation in these pages is meant to train users on how to use and integrate Essentia into their data processing workflows.
+Essentia combines scalable, fast, ETL operations with an in-memory NoSQL database to simplify many common problems encountered by data engineers and scientists.
+The documentation in these pages is meant to train users on how to use and integrate Essentia into their data processing workflow.
+Another useful resource and supplement to this documentation are the `Essentia Forums <http://forum.auriq.com>`_.

 *****************
 Intended Audience